InfoSeeking/Socrates/front-end/README.md

-#Next steps
+#Next steps for Front-End
 - Clean up ui_merged.js
 - [done? may still be unchecked errors] Check for errors in forms/back-end and output accordingly
 - Add better inputs:
 	[done] + field selection...
 	+ constraints for choices should be dropdown menus
 - [done] Add intro text
-- Add buttons for going to vis/analysis after, disallow multiple collections for a single working set, allow to go back and forth
+- [done] Add buttons for going to vis/analysis after, disallow multiple collections for a single working set, allow to go back and forth
 - Add ability to have multiple working sets
 - Add settings menu
 	+ download working set